hellflame/argparse/README.md

 }
 ```

-it used `Validate` to do the magic, we'll talk about it later in more detail
+It used `Validate` to do the magic, we'll talk about it later in more detail

-python code is like:
+Python code is like:

 ```python
 function valid_type(arg) {